justinethier/cyclone/docs/api/cyclone/concurrent.md

     (make-shared obj)

-Return a reference to an object that can be safely shared by many threads.
+Return an object that can be safely shared by many threads.

-If the given object is atomic or already shared it it simply returned.
+If the given object is already shared it it simply returned.
 Otherwise it is necessary to create a copy of the object.

 Note this function may trigger a minor GC if a thread-local pair or vector is passed.